 Please keep in mind that the amount listed in the chargemaster is not necessarily the amount a patient will pay for services.
 Hospitals typically collect much less than the amounts posted on the chargemaster due to discounts negotiated with commercial insurance companies, Medicare, Medicaid and Tricare, as well as discounts that are offered for the uninsured and patients who need financial assistance.
 We recommend all patient contact their insurer and invite them to speak with a FirstHealth Team Member at 910-715-6282 to discuss their individual situations and obtain an estimate for upcoming services.

-Please click on the following links to view FirstHealth’s chargemaster and negotiated rates.
+Please click on the following links to view FirstHealth’s chargemaster, average charges and negotiated rates for inpatient and outpatient services.

 WHAT IS A CHARGEMASTER?